-b) Spotters may stand at the back of the stage during the performance and move closer to the athlete in high risk moves.

-- No contact or verbal instructions are allowed during the performance unless in the event an of accident.
-All contact is deducted by the Head judge. - d) In case of an accident where spotter is required to intervene, the Head Judge may either stop and disqualify the performance or give a deduction of 5 points. - e) In case of disqualification a clear mark is given to the athlete and the music will be stopped.
-Spotter may also stop the performance if they see it necessary.
+- b) Spotters may stand at the back of the stage during the performance and move closer to the athlete in high risk moves. - No contact or verbal instructions are allowed during the performance unless in the event an of accident.
+All contact is deducted by the Head judge. - d) In case of an accident where spotter is required to intervene, the Head Judge may either stop and disqualify the performance or give a deduction of 5 points. - e) In case of disqualification a clear mark is given to the athlete, and the music will be stopped.
+Spotter may also stop the performance if they see it necessary. - f) Senior athletes also can have the spotter in case of difficult and risky moves.